Helping others cope with change

 Each strategy provides clear and easy-to-follow advice suited to a range of neurodiverse learning preferences.

-The latest strategy on helping others cope with change is available below, as well as the previous strategies in this series.
+The first strategy on helping others cope with change is available below, and keep an eye out for more strategies in this series.

 Ensuring everyone is well-prepared for any changes and challenges in the workplace is a vital role of employers and training providers.
 It helps to create a more cohesive and diverse working environment.

 We hope these modules encourage you to spend a bit more time focusing on your own needs and the needs of those around you.
-Allowing you to build stronger working relationships amid times, such as now, where we’re seeing lots of change.
+Allowing you to build stronger working relationships amid times, like now, where we’re seeing lots of change.